deadbok/WIFISwitch/docs/HTTP_Flow.md

 Sent callback.
 --------------

 When the data has been sent we get here.
+Basically keeps calling the handlers until it is done, ending here again after each call.
+When done, move on to the next request in the buffer, if any.

+Response state handling is in #http_handle_response

 * Call handler.
+* If return is positive, data has been sent, exit and leave it to the next sent callback.* If return is positive, data has been sent, exit and leave it to the next sent callback.
 * If return is RESPONSE_DONE_CONTINUE.
   * Find next handler.
   * Call handler.
-* If return is positive, data has been sent, exit and leave it to the next sent callback.
 * If return is RESPONSE_DONE_FINAL
   * If there are waiting request in the ring buffer.
     * Get one.